 The photographic facilities on Level 7 of WE building, St Paul St, encompass three distinct photographic areas:

 The Art and Design Postgraduate Studies Department is housed within WM building on St Paul St, in the centre of Auckland City.
 Our students enjoy access to their studio spaces, digital labs, and moving image lab.
 Tutorials, presentations and critiques take place in the PG studios during the year.

 The printmaking workshops are professional shared working spaces designed to support students working across a broad range of media disciplines.

-Philosophy: Non-toxic printmaking: Use of water-based printing inks (where possible); reduction in the usage of chemicals and cleaning products to minimise the harmful effect on individuals and on the environment.
+The workshop is equipped with facilities for screenprinting, relief printing, intaglio/etching, letterpress, and lithography.
+It has a philosophy of non-toxic printmaking, using water-based printing inks (wherever possible) and a reduction in the usage of chemicals and cleaning products to minimise the harmful effect on individuals and on the environment.